14th Infantry Regiment (United States): Bosnia, 1997

-On 19 March 1997, two companies of 2-14 Infantry deployed to Bosnia.
+On 19 March 1997, two companies of 2-14 Infantry deployed to Bosnia as part of the Stabilisation Force in Bosnia and Herzegovina.
 Bravo Company's mission was to defend a critical bridge site over the Sava River, while Charlie Company was to act as the theater reserve.

 Kosovo, 2001

 In November, 2001, 2-14 Infantry deployed to Kosovo as part of Task Force Falcon, Operation Joint Guardian.

 Bosnia, 2002

 On 28 March 2002, two companies of 1-14 Infantry deployed to Bosnia.

 Iraq, 2003–2011

 In March 2003, 2nd Battalion, 14th Infantry Regiment, deployed from Fort Drum in preparation for the invasion of Iraq.
 As part of Task Force Viking, the battalion was attached to 10th Special Forces Group in support of Operation Iraqi Freedom.
 The battalion linked-up with 10th Special Forces in Constanta, Romania, then deployed to Irbil, Mosul, and Kirkuk.
 This task force, fighting with Kurdish rebels, defeated six Iraqi divisions.
 The battalion re-deployed to Fort Drum, New York, six months later.